symmetry-mag/style-guide/docs/introduction.md

 The words we use to describe ourselves change over time&mdash;because over time, words themselves change.
 Words accumulate new context each time they are used, and we adjust our relationships with them, aware of how their connotations shape how we are perceived and how we perceive ourselves.

 This style guide is meant to give writers tools to write in ways that:
-1. avoid replicating patterns that cause harm to the people we write about and the people who read our writing,
+1. avoid replicating patterns that have caused harm to the people we write about and to the people who read our writing,
 2. are accurate and avoid inviting readers to make assumptions about individuals and groups, and
 3. uplift in particular individuals and groups who are most affected by the words used to describe them, and who have not always had agency over how they are described.